folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 2. In the corresponding pane, select the record you want to edit.
 3. In the corresponding details pane, click **Actions > Edit**.
 4. Make your desired changes.
 5. Click **Save & close**.
 The record is saved and updated.
-Note: if another user edited and saved the same record while you were editing, the following message appears: "This record cannot be saved because it is not the most recent version.
-View latest version."
-Click on the hyperlink text "View latest version" to refresh the record and repeat steps 3-5 above to successfully edit.
+Note: if another user edited and saved the same record while you were editing, the following message appears: “This record cannot be saved because it is not the most recent version.
+View latest version.”
+Click on the hyperlink text “View latest version” to refresh the record and repeat steps 3-5 above to successfully edit.

 ## Deleting a fiscal year, ledger, group, or fund